Group actions on stacks and applications to equivariant string topology for stacks: Equivariant String Topology for free loop stacks

-Let $\XX$ be a Hurewicz oriented stack.
-We recall (see~\cite{Foundations, BGNX}) that $\XX$ being Hurewicz means that $\XX$ can be presented by a topological groupoid whose source and target maps are local Hurewicz fibrations.
-In particular, every \emph{differentiable} stack is Hurewicz.
-We proved in~\cite{BGNX}, that the homology $H_*(\LXX)$ carries an natural structure of ($\dim(\XX)$-dimensional) Homological Conformal Field Theory.
-In particular, restricting this structure to genus $0$-operations, one obtains the following.
+Let $\XX$ be an oriented Hurewicz stack.
+It is shown in~\cite{BGNX} that $H_*(\LXX)$ carries a natural structure of a $d$-dimensional Homological Conformal Field Theory, where $d=\dim\XX$.
+Restricting this structure to genus $0$-operations, one obtains the following.